Employee Years of Service Awards

 A career anniversary deserves to be recognized.
 Some ideas for years of service gifts to hand out include:

-- Lapel pins: Lapel pins are easy and attractive to wear on the job or at events outside the office where an employee represents your company.
-These badges are worn proudly and spur interesting conversations, which bolster the perception of your business.
+• Lapel pins: Lapel pins are easy and attractive to wear on the job or at events outside the office.
+These badges can be worn proudly and spur interesting conversations, which bolster the perception of your business.

-- Trophy awards: Great for handing out on a stage or at large events, trophy awards are substantial tokens of appreciation that carry literal weight.
-Recipients will be proud to show off these trophies to co-workers and clients.
+• Trophy awards: Great for handing out on a stage or at large events, recognition awards are substantial tokens of appreciation.
+Recipients will be proud to show off these trophies to coworkers and clients.

-- Decorative items: Years of service gifts, like personalized vases offer a personal touch and can be quite useful to recipients, while awards like praise pennants add more personality to an office and give recipients something to look forward to accumulating over the years.
+• Decorative items: Years of service gifts, like personalized vases offer a unique touch and can be quite useful, while awards like praise pennants can make an office feel more inviting and give employees something to look forward to accumulating over the years.

 You can get creative and personalize years of service awards by adding a unique message to the gifts.
-Giving out service awards is a winning solution for company-wide engagement, from improving the dedication of your most valuable employees to boosting the relationships among teams.
+Giving out service awards is a winning solution for company-wide engagement, because it improves the dedication of your most valuable employees and strengthens the relationships among teams.

 Employee Anniversaries are Important Occasions